-Transition planning is something too many small business owners think about too late!
-Many don’t even think about transition planning because they believe that they will just sell their and that’s the end of it.
+Business owners think about transition planning too late!
+Many don’t think about transition planning because they believe that they will just sell their business and that’s the end of it.

 However, even with the sale of a business transition planning is critical.
-The buyer will be your successor instead of a family member or a current manager in your business, so transition planning is required no matter what your exit strategy!
+The buyer becomes your successor instead of a family member or a current manager in your business, so transition planning is required no matter what your exit strategy!

 Planning for your transition is critical to your family and employees.
 Case in point – the bus scenario!
 What would happen to your family and employees if you got hit by a bus?
 Not something most people like to think about, but it’s the elephant in the room.

 There are many facets to transition planning and this is one of the reasons small business owners avoid it.
 When discussing your transition plan you need to consider a number of different yet related topics including, but not limited to:

 - How Decision Making Gets Done